xformerfhs/transposer/README.md

 This common factor means that the combined transposition with both passwords also has this common factor in the transposed characters.
 This weakens the encryption considerably.

-So, this program refuses to work when the lengths of the passwords have a common factor.
+Using passwords with lengths that have a common factor will produce an error message.

 Transposition ciphers are only secure for long texts and long passwords.
 This program enforces a minimum password length of 6 characters.